Ssnnee/.dotfiles/README.md

 ## Usage
-The script mostly install or copy auto copy the config of my i3 config.
+The script mostly installs or copy auto copy the config of my i3 config.

 To use the script make sure to have bash install.
-Cause I do not know if it will work on dash or whatever.
+Because I do not know if it will work on dash or whatever.

 To auto copy your config file edit the copyconfig to feel your need and adjust